 - The spreadsheet supports adding spaces to any of the parameters’ names.

-- Make sure you leave the “campaign content” and “campaign term” columns empty if you do not intend to use them.
+- Make sure you leave the “content” and “term” columns empty if you don’t intend to use them.

 - Campaign name, source and medium are all required (like Google’s own UTM builder).
 If you leave any of them empty it will mess up your tracking URL.